-Speed: With a Self-Directed IRA LLC, when you find an investment that you want to make with your IRA funds, simply write a check or wire the funds straight from your Self-Directed IRA LLC bank account to make the investment.
-The Self-Directed IRA LLC allows you to eliminate the delays associated with a custodian controlled Self-Directed IRA account, enabling you to act quickly when the right investment opportunity presents itself.
+With a Self-Directed IRA LLC, when you find an investment that you want to make with your IRA funds, write a check or wire the funds straight from your Self-Directed IRA LLC bank account.

-Lower fees: Another advantage to a Self-Directed IRA LLC account is that you will save a lot of money on custodian fees associated with a custodian controlled IRA.
-With the “checkbook control” Self-Directed IRA LLC structure, you will not be required to seek custodian investments when making IRA investments allowing you to eliminate custodian transaction fees and account valuation fees associated with a custodian controlled Self-Directed IRA.
+Another advantage to a Self-Directed IRA LLC account is that you will save a lot of money on custodian fees with a custodian controlled IRA.
+With the “checkbook control” Self-Directed IRA LLC structure, custodian consent is not necessary.

 You no longer have to pay custodian transaction fees or account valuation fees.

 By using a Self-Directed IRA LLC with “Checkbook Control”, your IRA will benefit from the limited liability protection by using an LLC.
 All your IRA assets held outside the LLC will be shielded from attack.

 This is especially important in the case of IRA real estate investments where many state statutes impose an extended statute of limitation for claims arising from defects in the design or construction of improvements to real estate.